-Saint-Saëns Sheet Music
+Saint-Saëns Sheet Music and Biography

 Camille Saint-Saëns was born in Paris in 1835.
 A gifted pianist, organist, and composer and a writer of criticism, poetry, and essays.

 He was well known for Danse Macabre which is on the site including part 1 for Piano Duet as well as part 2 a difficult piece to play.
 We have arranged the theme for a number of different instruments.
 We also have the full set arranged for piano of Le Carnaval des Animaux series plus Le Cygne (No. 13) arranged for over 24 different instrument versions.

 We have nearly seventy arrangements of Saint-Saëns sheet music

 His father was a minister in the French Ministry of Interior, however, he died when Camille was barely two months old, so he was initially raised by a nurse in the country then returned to Paris to be with his mother and aunt who taught him, his first piano.

 A child prodigy displaying perfect pitch by the age of two.
 However, this was carefully controlled by his aunt giving only occasional performances as she held concerns of him becoming too famous too soon.
 He gave his first public concert at the age of five accompanying a Beethoven violin sonata on the piano and his first recital when he was eleven.

 He was academically bright and studied organ and composition at the Paris Conservatoire and went on to win many prizes.
 At that time pianists, (even the most talented) were encouraged to study the organ as career opportunities were considered more advantageous.
 During this time he became acquainted with Franz Liszt who became a very good friend.